branscha/lib-scripty/docs/cmdlib-lisp.md

 Some Lisp like commands that act on lists.
 This module provides the basic Data manipulation commands, they are not built-in but provided as a separate command library.
 The semantics deviates from common lisp because we based our lists on Java lists and not on cons constructs.
-Consing for example modifies the existing list, while in Lisp it creates a new version, the original bindingKey refers to the sublist.
+Consing for example modifies the existing list, while in Lisp it creates a new version, the original binding refers to the sublist.
 This can lead to surprising results if one is used to the original Lisp semantics.

 **list?**